 - As a student working with me, you will be my collaborator.

 Please read what I expect of my collaborations, especially the last section about collaborations with students.

 Indicate that you’ve read and understood that.

 - Indicate that you have read, understood, and accept all the content on this page, especially the “my basic expectations of you”.

 - Indicate your first/native language (Cantonese, Mandarin, English, or any other language if international student).

 - Rate your familiarity with open-science, replications, and pre-registration procedures (0 – none; 10 – expert).

 - Rate your general familiarity with heuristics and biases (0 – none; 10 – expert).

-- Indicate that you understand and accept to the goal of turning the internship outputs to a high-quality top-tier journal article submission.
+- Finally, indicate that you understand and accept the goal of turning internship/thesis outputs to a high-quality top-tier journal article submission.